cloudify-cosmo/docs.getcloudify.org/content/cli/profiles.md

 Delete a profile

-`PROFILE_NAME` is the IP of the manager the profile manages.
+`PROFILE_NAME` is the IP of the Cloudify Manager the profile manages.

 &nbsp;
 #### Example